open-rmf/rmf_demos/README.md

 ## Minimal fleet demo

-This minimal demonstration launches a string of core `rmf` programs, which includes the internal map server, the traffic scheduler,  a fake fleet with one robot, its corresponding fleet adapter, as well as the overall schedule visualizer.
+This minimal demonstration launches a series of core `rmf` programs, which includes the internal map server, the traffic scheduler,  a fake fleet with one robot, its corresponding fleet adapter, as well as the overall schedule visualizer.
 A read-only fleet will not allow `rmf_core` or any other RMF-related systems to control it in any way.
 It only reports its status upstream to RMF, where traffic scheduling will ensure other fleets' traffic is diverted away.

 Launch the demo using the launch file below,